Cosmian/cover_crypt/README.md

 - encapsulation can be performed without the need to store any sensitive information (public cryptography);
 - encryption is as fast as symmetric schemes can be.

-The benchmarks presented in this section are run on a Intel(R) Core(TM) i7-10750H CPU @ 3.20GHz.

 ### Key generation